-- 1. Install according to the manufacturer's instructions.
-Leave the manufacturer's instructions with the customer. - 2.
-Educate the customer about the purpose and features of the alarms including what to do if the alarm sounds. - 3.
-Batteries must be sealed, non-replaceable and have a 10-year manufacturer's warranty. - 4.
-Install a smoke alarm (if none are present or existing are non-functional) on each floor, including the basement, and in the vicinity of sleeping area(s).
+- Install according to the manufacturer's instructions.
+Leave the manufacturer's instructions with the customer. - Educate the customer about the purpose and features of the alarms including what to do if the alarm sounds. - 3.
+Batteries must be sealed, non-replaceable and have a 10-year manufacturer's warranty. - Install a smoke alarm (if none are present, existing are non-functional, or at least 10 years old) on each floor, including the basement, and in the vicinity of sleeping area(s).